 Jessica Stephenson, an assistant professor in the Department of Biological Sciences in the Kenneth P. Dietrich School of Arts and Sciences, coauthored a paper exploring the answer, which was recently published in the Proceedings of the Royal Society of London, Series B.

-One example noted in the study showed that black garden ants exposed to a fungus clustered together in groups much smaller than researchers could predict by chance, which effectively limited the spread of disease.
-Similar behaviors seen among 19 non-human primate species were also credited for lowering direct spread of parasites.
+One example noted in the study showed that black garden ants exposed to a fungus clustered together in groups much smaller than researchers could predict by chance, which effectively limited the spread of the disease.
+Similar behaviors seen among 19 non-human primate species were also credited for lowering the direct spread of parasites.

 Human beings share these same biological impulses to separate into modular social groups.
 However, when pathogens are spreading, humans tend to also adopt a set of behaviors that are “hypervigilant and particularly error-prone,” the researchers wrote.